 (PKR cannot be a one-man-show.
 At end of the day, it has to rely on committees, rules and procedures.
-Dr Molly Cheah now heads a nine-member central election committee — made up of ordinary members — who will oversee the party’s first ever direct elections.
-Image source: http://media.themalaysianinsider.com)
+Dr Molly Cheah now heads a nine-member central election committee — made up of ordinary members — who will oversee the party’s first-ever direct elections.
+Image source: Wikipedia)

-It is the same with all other political party all over Malaysia with some variations here and there – both from the Barisan side and Pakatan side ((perhaps MIC will have one extra criteria – President’s blessing).
+It is the same with all other political parties all over Malaysia with some variations here and there – both from the Barisan side and Pakatan side ((perhaps MIC will have one extra criterion – President’s blessing).

 Free Malaysia Today reports:-

 1. Kota Bharu, Kelantan: Although the ballot papers for the other positions were available, the polling did not proceed because the ballot papers for the position of Vice Chief of the Women’s Wing were not available.